-With this purpose, EIOPA has followed a step-by-step approach, seeking to address the following questions:
+In its work, EIOPA followed a step-by-step approach seeking to address the following questions in a sequential way:

 - Does insurance create or amplify systemic risk?

-- If yes, what are the tools already existing in the current framework, and how do they contribute to mitigate the sources of systemic risk?
+- If yes, what are the tools already existing in the Solvency II framework, and how do they contribute to mitigate the sources of systemic risk?

 - Are other tools needed and, if yes, which ones could be promoted?